 Moreover, online learning modules for firefighters and emergency medical personnel have been created as part of the project allowing them to refresh their knowledge on prehospital care.
-As mentioned earlier, the project aimed also at supporting institutional change and provided experts' support to the Ministry of Health.
-The experts were available to the Ministry for exchange of experiences as well as consultations of the national health strategy and its implementation.
-These two elements, i.e. the online module and experts' support, have been excluded from the evaluation.
-Measuring the impact of the learning modules requires introduction of an online monitoring system, which is underway for the PCPM online educational platforms.
+As mentioned earlier, the project aimed at supporting institutional change and provided expert support to the Ministry of Health.
+Experts were available to the Ministry to share their experience and provide consultations to support the national health strategy and its implementation.
+These two elements, the online module and experts' support, have been excluded from the evaluation.
+Measuring the impact of the learning modules requires the introduction of an online monitoring system, which is underway for the PCPM online educational platforms.
 Currently, 124 have accounts on the platform.
 Since the platform for Ethiopia was established, 6 courses have been delivered.
-At the same time, the partnership between PCPM and the Ministry of Health was excluded from the evaluation.
-Apart from a general questionnaire on the quality of cooperation as well as learnings from the project monitoring tools, no additional research was conducted.
+The partnership between PCPM and the Ministry of Health was also excluded from the evaluation.
+Apart from a general questionnaire on the quality of cooperation and learnings from the project monitoring tools, no additional research was conducted.

 This evaluation covers the four activities mentioned in the table and focuses on their impact rather than on the implementation process itself.
-In the following sections of this report, research methods and limitations, and the key research results are discussed.
+In the following sections of this report, research methods and limitations and key research results are discussed.
 Results are presented by activity and summed up in Conclusions.
 All impact assessment questionnaires can be found in the annexes.